-Online news addicts blew a collective gasket recently when they learned the Google RSS Reader service was to be shut down.
+Online news addicts blew a collective gasket last year when they learned the Google RSS Reader service was to be shut down.
 Google said declining numbers of users was one of the main reasons for the shutdown, and it is safe to say most people didn’t even know Google Reader existed, don’t know what an RSS reader is, and certainly had no idea why you would use one.

 I was one of the news junkies, though, who was left scrambling for a new way to get my daily fire hose of news.
 So after a lot of research, and even more trial and error, I’ve found Feedly to be a more than capable replacement.
 And while you might not be interested in going through hundreds of stories a day as I do in my professional life, Feedly is flexible enough that it can also be a fabulous tool for pretty much anyone who has any interests they want to read about.